ixudra/curl/README.md

 ### Specifying the content type

-Sending custom headers is easy with the `withcontentType()` method.
+Sending custom headers is easy with the `withContentType()` method.
 Multiple calls can be chained together to add multiple headers to the request:

 ```php